TheLuckyLuc/tech-test-lutra/REMAINING_WORK_TO_DO.md

   - Following up with changing the `h3` tags (for "Patients", "Patient Details" and "Patient Appointments" headings) to `h2`s.
 - Update the patients and appointments list sections to be an unordered list (`ul`), which can then just be styled to still have a grid look.
 - There doesn't appear to be much of a reason to use the `span` and `absolute inset-0` approach to make the patient cards fully clickable (unless I'm missing something obvious), so I would've just wrapped the entire card in an anchor tag, with appropriate styling to ensure it still looked/behaved the same.

+## Other bits

+- Sort patient appointments in date order.
+- Prevent past date from being selectable when creating appointment.